 Vizcaya Museum and Gardens

 Built in the early 1900s, Vizcaya Museum and Gardens was laid out to protect the local mangroves, swamps, and forests.
-The estate was a private home until the death of the owner.
+The estate was a private home until the death of its owner, the 20th-century industrialist James Deering.
 Eventually, it was turned into a public museum and garden.

 Vizcaya Museum and Gardens is beautifully preserved.
 The museum or “main house” is home to artifacts going all the way back to the time of Pompeii.
 There’s also a library, music room, and everyone’s favorite gem, the courtyard.